CAgent47/omniPKG/README.md

-# OmniPKG (V1.5)
+# OmniPKG

 **A universal, distro-agnostic package bootstrapper for Linux.**

-OmniPKG detects your system's package manager automatically and installs a predefined list of essential packages — no more writing separate install scripts for apt, dnf, pacman, and everything else.
+OmniPKG is a small tool that automatically detects which package manager your Linux system uses (`apt`, `dnf`, `pacman`, etc.) and installs a list of essential packages for you — automatically, without you needing to know the exact install command for your specific distro.